 As for the bike seat cover, I found that it was completely unnecessary and I never even took it out of the packaging.
 I’ll returned it over the weekend, since I ended up not needing it at all.

 Knowing what I know now after 1 month of use, I would have skipped the seat cover and cadence monitor and just purchased the bike and mat.

 Do I like the Peloton app?

 YES.
 I like the Peloton app SO MUCH!
 I purchased the individual Peloton Digital Membership app for $12.99/month but the first 30 days were free.
 I love that it has a variety of classes and so far I’ve done classes in cycling, stretching, strength, meditation and yoga.
-I love that you can sort by class type, class length, instructor and more.
+Sorting by class type, class length, and instructor is super helpful.
 It makes it super easy for me to fit a workout into my day when I can narrow it down to how much time I have.
 Often I will do a 20 minute cycle ride and then add on a quick 5 minute strength session… because it’s only FIVE minutes and my arms still feel like jello afterwards.

 Also, I really like that my iWatch and the Peloton app work together so that it can pull my heart rate into the app for each of my workouts.
 By keeping an eye on my heart rate while still looking at the screen, I can make sure I’m working as hard as I should be.

 Ben Alldis: I have a workout crush on my buddy Ben and I love his cycling classes!
 Even if I pick a 20-minute ride, he has me jamming along with the music and sweating more than I’ve ever sweat during a workout in my life.
 And that’s including running a 10k.
 He’s cute, he’s positive and he has great taste in music.